 (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements which are not included under the heading "Audit Fees".
-The work performed in 2009 consisted of the review of public filings and responding to due diligence questions from the applicable underwriters in connection with the Company's 2009 bought deal financing.
-The work performed in 2010 consisted of procedures with regard to annual and interim financial statements and pro-forma financial statements for the purpose of the Corvus spin-out transaction.
+The work performed in the fiscal year ended May 31, 2010 consisted of procedures with regard to annual and interim financial statements and pro-forma financial statements for the purpose of the Corvus spin-out transaction.
+The work performed in the fiscal year ended May 31, 2011 consisted of further procedures with regard to annual and interim financial statements and pro-forma financial statements for the purpose of the Corvus spin-out transaction, as well as procedures with respect to the Company's November 2010 prompt offering prospectus financing and responding to due diligence questions from the applicable agents in connection with such financing.

-(3) The aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.
-The work performed was assistance in the preparation and review of ITH's Canadian and United States tax returns.

-(4) The aggregate fees billed for products and services other than as set out under the headings "Audit Fees", "Audit Related Fees" and "Tax Fees".
+- (3) The aggregate fees billed for professional services rendered for tax compliance, tax advice and tax planning.
+The work performed was assistance in the preparation and review of ITH's Canadian and United States tax returns. - (4) The aggregate fees billed for products and services other than as set out under the headings "Audit Fees", "Audit Related Fees" and "Tax Fees".